Master of Science

 A. The qualifications can be found on the Graduate School Admissions Overview Page.
-Minimum requirements for the M.S. in Computer Science are discussed in the computer science page.
+Minimum requirements for the M.S. in Computer Science are discussed in the M.S. program general information page.
 If you have any questions about your background in computer science, we would be glad to discuss this with you; please contact the department for advice (address/phone below).
 Also see the Graduate School’s FAQ.

 Q. How do I apply to graduate school at UNCG?

 A. Typically, our MS program is 3-4 semesters (1.5 – 2 years) long.
 It depends on what the Bachelors background of the student is and which courses the students take in the program.

 Q. What are the minimum qualification requirements to be eligible for application to the MS in Computer Science (CS) program at UNCG?

 A. There are three main minimum qualifications for MS in CS program – 1) Bachelors in Computer Science or related fields (Computer Engineering, Information Technology, Electrical/Electronics), 2) at least 3.0 GPA in Bachelors degree, 3) GRE quantitative score of 150 or above.
 We also accept applicants with substantial industry experience in computing/software fields.
 Please apply to the program to be evaluated.

 A. Tuition and fee rates are set by the UNC Board of Governors and depend on residence status.
 Complete information about in-state tuition status, and tuition and fees is given on the Spartan Central page.
 Our students generally take 3-4 courses (9-12 credit hours) per semester.
 You can calculate the cost of tuition here: Estimate Your Bill.